whatSocks/hfwiki/Running-Local-Servers.md

 ## Linux
 * Assuming a successful build in a fresh repo...
-* In one terminal start the domain-server:
+* In a terminal start the domain-server:
 ```
 cd ~/my-repo/domain-server/
 ln -sf ../build/domain-server/domain-server ./